ycpcs/cs481-fall2020-RT/assign/assign02.md

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---

-# Expectations for Weekly Journals, Progress Reports, and Demos
+# Expectations for Weekly Journals, Status Reports, and Demos

-On the weeks that you do not have an assignment to present, you will give progress reports.
+On the weeks that you do not have an assignment to present, you will give status reports.
 Here are what we would like to see from you for those weekly (Wednesday) meetings.

 ## Journal entries (individual)